What is Azure Network Watcher?

 There are limits to the number of network resources that you can create within an Azure subscription and region.
 If you meet the limits, you're unable to create more resources within the subscription or region.
-The network subscription limit capability provides a summary of how many of each network resource you have deployed in a subscription and region, and what the limit is for the resource.
+The Usage + quotas capability provides a summary of how many of each network resource you've deployed in a subscription and region, and what the limit is for the resource.
 The following picture shows the partial output for network resources deployed in the East US region for an example subscription:

 The information is helpful when planning future resource deployments.

 Analyze traffic to or from a network security group

 Network security groups (NSG) allow or deny inbound or outbound traffic to a network interface in a VM.
 The NSG flow log capability allows you to log the source and destination IP address, port, protocol, and whether traffic was allowed or denied by an NSG.
 You can analyze logs using a variety of tools, such as Power BI and the traffic analytics capability.
 Traffic analytics provides rich visualizations of data written to NSG flow logs.
 The following picture shows some of the information and visualizations that traffic analytics presents from NSG flow log data:

 To learn more about NSG flow logs, see Tutorial: Log network traffic to and from a virtual machine and traffic analytics.